rafaelrmb/rafaelrmb/README.md

 I'm always down to collaborate and chat about tech, games and movies so don't hesitate to reach out and say hi!
 Let's make some awesome stuff together.

-🌱 I’m currently learning ReactJS, Node.js, MongoDB.
+🌱 I’m currently learning Angular, ReactJS and Node.js.

 ## 🛠 Skills
 <div>